volarvideo/VolarVideo-iOS-framework-PUBLIC/README.md

 - For your Application Target's Build Settings, set "Other Linker Flags" to "-objC" and "-all_load"

 You may wish to set "View controller-based status bar appearance" to NO in your apps info.plist,.
 This will prevent the status bar from appearing over the VVMoviePlayer in some screen orientations.

+## Some additional notes:

+If you are receiving an error from JSONKit about not supporting Automatic Reference Counting, go to Build Phases, select Compile Sources, double-click on JSONKit.m, then add `-fno-objc-arc`